pocl/pocl/doc/sphinx/source/debug.rst

     [2020-07-20 12:37:18.472228759]POCL: in fn POclReleaseCommandQueue at line 55:
       | REFCOUNTS |  Free Command Queue 0x5566430d85f0

-"Release X" is printed when the refcount is lowered by 1;
+"Release X" is printed when the refcount is lowered by 1.
 "Free X" is printed when the refcount becomes 0 and the object is actually freed.

 Debugging with GDB
 -----------------------------------------------

 Upsides:
-  * very fast
-  * the entire application including kernels can be debugged
+  * the entire OpenCL application, including the launched kernels can be debugged
-  * does not strictly require recompilation (but it is highly recommended if PoCL wasn't compiled with debuginfo)
+  * does not require PoCL recompilation (but it is recommended, if PoCL wasn't compiled with debuginfo)
-  * stepping inside kernels posible
+  * single stepping kernels

 Downsides:
-  * limited scope (not the best tool for memory leaks & race conditions)
+  * limited scope (not the best tool for tracking memory leaks & race conditions)

 Setup:
-  * build PoCL with ``-DCMAKE_BUILD_TYPE=Debug``
+  * Optional: build PoCL with ``-DCMAKE_BUILD_TYPE=Debug``
   * ``export POCL_EXTRA_BUILD_FLAGS="-g -cl-opt-disable"``,
     or add these flags to the ``clBuildProgram`` call.
-    (this will cause all kernels to compile with debuginfo)
+    This will cause all kernels to compile with debuginfo.
   * ``export POCL_LEAVE_KERNEL_COMPILER_TEMP_FILES=1``
-    (this will leave the source files in PoCL's cache)
+    This will leave the source files in PoCL's cache.
-  * (optional) ``export POCL_MAX_PTHREAD_COUNT=1``
+  * Optional: ``export POCL_MAX_PTHREAD_COUNT=1``
-    (this limits the pthread driver to a single worker thread)
+    This limits the pthread driver to a single worker thread.
-  * run your application with gdb
+  * Run your application with gdb, as usual.

 Example 1: